sengaya/aws-micro-cli/README.md

 ## aws-micro-cli

-This tool aims to be a minimalist replacement for the `aws` command line utility.
+This tool is a minimalist replacement for `aws`, the [command line interface to Amazon Web Services](https://github.com/aws/aws-cli).
 It's implemented in Bash with only a few dependencies to other tools.
+The requests to the AWS API endpoints are done with [curl](https://curl.haxx.se/).

 It can be used for example together with lightweight Linux distributions such as [Alpine Linux](https://alpinelinux.org/) to build very small docker images.
 It only supports a very limited number of commands and options but for these commands and options it aims to be as close as possible to the original.
 For example

 ```
     aws s3 cp foo.css s3://some-bucket/ --content-type text/css